xdamah/swagger-xdamah-examples/README.md

 What if I need to access something not specified in the parameters or request body as defined in the swagger specifications?
-* Not very clean but one can use
+* Not very clean but one can use below approach which is certainly neater than passing the request object to a service method in any case.
+One can also use x-damah=false and hand-write the controller in such cases.

 ```java
 @Autowired